Christmas has some clear protagonists: the little ones, so having a good list of Christmas plans for kids is key for these dates.

 9. A couple of exhibitions with dinosaurs and animatronic creatures at Espacio Delicias

 This Christmas, brachiosaurs, tyrannosaurus rex, velociraptors!
 The universe of Jurassic World continues in Madrid until the arrival of the Three Wise Men.
-An immersive space with life-size animatronic dinosaurs in which the little ones will walk through the scenes of the movies hallucinating with these great beings and… and, we warn you, a few surprises.
+An immersive space with life-size animatronic dinosaurs in which the little ones will walk through the scenarios of the movies hallucinating with these great beings and… and, we warn you, a few surprises.

 💵Tickets :free up to two years old; from 3 years old, from 12€.